dappcoder/argent-assignment/README.md

 mvn clean package
 ```

-2. Configure/Overwrite the list of watched ERC20 contract addresses in a new file called `application.yaml`
+2. (Optional) Overwrite the list of watched ERC20 contract addresses in a new file called `application.yaml`

 ```
 watcher: